 - Should be different from any other passwords you have previously used.

 - Needs to be at least eight characters long.

 Top Tip: Sometimes replacing letters with numbers can ensure a stronger and much more difficult password!

 Remember to write this password down somewhere or try to remember it to avoid yourself the hassle of resetting it!

 Remove any applications from your device that can download large files

-Programs could include torrent software, peer to peer software and sync programs, such as Dropbox.
+Programmes could include torrent software, peer to peer software and sync programmes, such as Dropbox.
 Downloading large files could potentially slow your Wi-Fi down because those files would be transferring over/from the internet, slowing the bandwidth for everyone else in the process.
-To make it easy to understand: Imagine a three way lane for cars to drive through which shuts down to one lane, it slows down the traffic but does not reduce the amount of traffic.
-Similarly, there is never a reduction of files that are constantly transferring through the bandwidth, but large files running through one channel can definitely slow the connection down.
+To make it easy to understand: imagine a three-way lane for cars to drive through which shuts down to one lane; it slows down the traffic but does not reduce the amount of traffic.
+Similarly, there is never a reduction of files that are constantly transferring through the bandwidth, but large files running through one channel can slow the connection down.

 Ensure your router/access point is up to date with the latest firmware updates